 To trade NEXO and make returns, traders need to capitalise on short-term market fluctuations by opening and closing positions quickly.
 Brokers allows traders to accomplish this.
 Before selecting a broker, make sure it supports NEXO.
 Not every broker does, but if any broker is likely to it will be a major one like eToro or Plus500 that supports a variety of coins and tokens.

 Brokers allow you to fund your account with fiat money (like GBP, EUR and USD).
 Before you execute a trade, make sure you watch out for trading fees because these can quickly add up when rapidly opening and closing positions.

 Step 3.
 Decide how you’d like to trade

 If you want to trade NEXO successfully, you will need a great trading strategy that focusses on technical indicators.
 There are also a variety of different trading methods, such as spread betting, CFDs, using leverage and shorting.

 Step 4.
 Start trading

-- Nexo is the world’s first US SEC-compliant asset-backed token
+- Nexo has a first-mover advantage as the world’s first US SEC-compliant, asset-backed token

 - Dividends for token holders